MAVA is staffed by a dedicated team in charge of implementing the foundation’s strategy and supporting our implementing partners.

 Director General’s Office

-Lynda joined MAVA as Director General in August 2010.
+Lynda has been the Director General of the MAVA Foundation since 2010 and continues to believe she has the best job in the world.
 She is responsible for implementing the strategy of the foundation and leading the secretariat team.
 Since joining the foundation, Lynda has overseen a complete reshaping of MAVA including changes at the levels of the board, staff, strategy, processes, project selection, and communications.
-Lynda led the foundation to incorporate a new programme to work on the intersection of economic growth and natural resource depletion.
+Lynda led the foundation to incorporate a new programme to work on the intersection of economic growth and natural resource depletion which has become a major focus of its work.
 Given the end of MAVA’s grant-making in 2022, Lynda is now leading the team to ensure the greatest impact of funds invested as well as ensuring the sustainability of work in our areas of interest even after MAVA’s closure.
+Lynda is deeply invested in developing the leaders the world needs now and tomorrow to meet the global challenges we face.
+She has an IDC/EMCC coaching certificate and has coached and mentored several dozen people throughout her career.
+She has overseen the development of two different leadership development programmes and has developed and delivered trainings in leadership, team building, negotiations, conflict within teams, and change management.
 Before joining the foundation, Lynda spent 13 years with WWF International in Switzerland.
 She brought with her the experience of managing and directing global strategies for all aspects of office operations in the WWF Network and developing performance tools for its offices.
 Prior to that, she spent five years in charge of WWF leadership and organisational development.
 Lynda began her career as a San Francisco stockbroker and then earned an MBA from the Walter A. Haas School of Business at the University of California, Berkeley.
 She is American and Swiss and has two grown sons.
-Lynda acts as President of the Board of Partners for a New Economy and the Prespa Ohrid Nature Trust (PONT).
+Lynda acts as President of the Board of the Prespa Ohrid Nature Trust (PONT).
+She is also on the board of the African Leadership University and Partners for a New Economy.

-Suzanne joined MAVA in March 2011 as Executive Assistant, providing administrative support to the Director General while also taking responsibility for communications and Board-related matters.
-Prior to joining us, Suzanne worked at WWF International as assistant to the Chief Operating Officer and then in the Major Donors Unit.
-Suzanne previously held similar positions at the European Football Association (UEFA) and the International Committee of the Red Cross (ICRC), the latter at headquarters in Geneva and in the field in Bosnia, Kenya and Haiti.
-A Swiss/English national, Suzanne teaches yoga in her spare time and enjoys travelling and cooking.
+Suzanne joined MAVA in 2011 as Executive Assistant and Communications Coordinator.
+She provides administrative support to the Director General and the Foundation's Board.
+She also coordinates the various communications activities of the Foundation.
+Prior to joining us, Suzanne held various administrative roles with WWF International, the European Football Association (UEFA) and the International Committee of the Red Cross (ICRC).
+A Swiss/English national, Suzanne practices yoga and enjoys travelling and walking in nature.

 Charlotte is responsible for implementing MAVA’s strategy for West Africa, overseeing all projects and partner relations in the region, and managing our regional office in Dakar.
 Together with the other Programme Directors and the Director General, she also jointly manages MAVA’s overall project portfolio, including our global projects.
 Before joining MAVA in 2014, Charlotte worked with FIBA for a decade as the marine protected area programme coordinator supervising the establishment of the first regional network of marine protected areas in West Africa (RAMPAO).
 She was previously involved in several international conservation expert groups, including the IUCN World Commission on Protected Areas as acting Regional Vice-Chair and Marine Coordinator for West & Central Africa.
 She holds a Master’s degree and a PhD in conservation biology from the University of Goettingen, Germany.
 A Burundian national, Charlotte has a daughter and is passionate about music and reading.